blaiszik/constellation/index.md

 ## Acknowledgements

 Data storage and computational support for this research project has been generously supported by the following resources.
+The data generated have been prepared as part of the nCov-Group Collaboration, a group of over 200 researchers working to use computational techniques to address various challenges associated with COVID-19.

 ### Petrel Data Service at the Argonne Leadership Computing Facility (ALCF)
 {: .no_toc }